eroji/cns-installer/readme.md

 You can run ```kubectl get all --all-namespaces``` to verify

 ### Note
 If the CSI driver for vSphere does not start, the Cloud Controller may not have untainted the nodes when it initilized.
-I am have seen it work automatically and also had to run this:
+I have seen it work automatically and also had to run this:
 ```
 NODES=$(kubectl get nodes -o name)
 for n in $NODES